 This concept of PV factor can be of great use in estimating if a current investment would be worth continuing with, or a portion of it can be received today and reinvested to receive greater returns.
 If one finds that the present value of the sum to be received in the future can yield higher returns in an alternative investment, it shed further light on the value of the current investment and any viable alternatives.
 This would potentially be of great help in making better-informed investment decisions.

 Present Value Factor Calculator

 |Present Value Formula =|| |

-Present Value Factor Formula in Excel (with excel template)
+Present Value Factor in Excel (with excel template)

-This has been a guide to Present Value Factor formula, its uses along with practical examples.
-Here we also provide you with Present Value Calculator with downloadable excel template.
+This has been a guide to the Present Value Factor and its meaning.
+Here we calculate the PV factor along with its examples and uses.
+Here we also provide you with a Present Value Calculator with a downloadable excel template.

 - Future Value Formula